Skip to main content

 How Can Parents Support a Child With ADHD?

-Support children with focus challenges through structured routines, breaking tasks into small steps, using visual schedules, incorporating movement breaks, minimizing distractions, and choosing stories with short chapters and high engagement.
-Consistency and patience matter more than any single strategy.
+Help kids with focus challenges by building consistent routines, breaking tasks into tiny steps, using visual schedules, adding movement breaks, cutting distractions, and picking stories with short chapters that hold their attention.
+No single trick works magic—consistency and patience are what matter most.

-You don't need a clinical diagnosis to help your child build focus skills.
-These research-informed strategies create the external structure that helps children with attention challenges thrive.
+You don't need a diagnosis to start helping your child build focus skills.
+These strategies create the kind of external structure that kids with attention challenges actually thrive in.

 1